What are Some Ways to Prevent the Spread of COVID-19?

 It is important to understand that the main issue with masks is the false sense of security they can give.
 The person wearing a mask feels protected and may neglect social distancing or hand washing.

-Besides, wearing a mask can be uncomfortable: glasses fog up, it gets more difficult to breathe, the nose gets itchy, there is a constant urge to touch your face.
+Besides, wearing a mask can be uncomfortable: glasses fog up, it gets more difficult to breathe, the nose gets itchy, and there is a constant urge to touch your face.
 Therefore, masks are effective only when used in combination with other protective measures.

 How to Use a Mask